-Notwithstanding the permitted implementation timing, the County of Oxford intends to amend their Official Plan and Zoning By-Laws as soon as possible to address and/or communicate the applicable Source Protection Plan policies.
+Notwithstanding the permitted implementation timing, the County of Oxford amended their Official Plan and Zoning By-Laws to address and/or communicate the applicable Source Protection Plan policies.
 These are the primary documents typically consulted by those making land use decisions and are; therefore, a key tool for communicating which land uses/activities may be prohibited, regulated or restricted by the policies of the Source Protection Plan using other tools, such as Part IV prohibition.